oliverbacsi/MUDdescANSI/README.md

 Turning off color attributes at "EOL" might result that You have to turn the same attributes on again at the beginning of the line unnecessarily, making the @desc grow like hell...
 > Menu --> Tools --> Preferences --> [X] Reset color to normal at each EOL

+In case You are using the software for ASCII/ANSI art only and don't need the MUD room description under the ASCII/ANSI, then either don't fill the Description cell under the drawing area, or You can configure the software to output the Description only to MUD/MOO files but not for ASCII/ANSI:
+> Menu --> Tools --> Preferences --> [ ] Export @desc row for ASCII and ANSI too

 In the File menu You can Load an existing drawing, Save Your current drawing, or start a New one where You have to specify the width and height only.
 Drawings are saved as *.dat* files in the "data/" folder.
 In the same menu You can import existing ASCII art to colorize.
 This will be looked up in the "imports/" folder as *.asc* or *.txt* files as default.
 When finished working You can export to result from the File menu.
 Check the results in the "exports/" folder as *.asc , .ans , .mux , .moo* files.
 The *.mux* files have the single-line syntax with "%r%h" style coloring.
 The *.moo* files are exported to be able to copy into the client window as multi-line editing in "notedit / say" style.